syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-DatePicker input will be displayed in rounded corner style, when this property is set to true.
+DatePicker input is displayed in rounded corner style when this property is set to true.